GoodUncleFood/syracuse/README.md

 # syracuse
-A utilities library for React Native applications
+A utilities library for React Native applications.